We are currently transitioning to a new, larger space at 76 Kamehameha Ave, in Hilo, and will be re-opening in early 2014.

 At the new facility, the nature and culture of the NWHI will come alive as never before, transporting visitors to this remote ocean wilderness where predators rule the reefs, the skies teem with swooping, screeching seabirds, and the Native Hawaiian chanting of the Kumulipo (the Hawaiian creation chant) sets the mood for exploration and learning.

-We plan to re-open in June 2013, in time to welcome visitors and celebrate our 10 year anniversary.
+We will be re-opening in early 2014.
 Stay tuned to our website or sign up to our list serve for more information.
 We look forward to seeing you soon!

 For more information about the relocation, contact Andy Collins, 808-694-3922.